 To create a scene, the two degrees of freedom can be freely chosen, for example

 - Rotation of the model around 2 axes

 - Rotation around 1 axis, combined with a stepwise removal of anatomical layers

 - Translations of two orthogonal dissecting planes

-A user can explore a scene largely with the functionality of a full visualization system, but in real time and without its complexity on any standard PC.
+A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a much simpler handling on any standard PC.

 - Rainer Schubert, Bernhard Pflesser, Andreas Pommert, Kay Priesmeyer, Martin Riemer, Thomas Schiemann, Ulf Tiede, Paul Steiner, Karl Heinz Höhne: Interactive volume visualization using “intelligent movies”.
 Studies in Health Technology and Informatics 62, 1999, 321-327.